An excellent prognosis after a second opinion

 The road ahead

-Every Wednesday, Scarlette and Ashley make the 90-mile trip from Clinton to UI Stead Family Children’s Hospital for chemotherapy.
-It works into the schedule because Scarlette, who turned 5 in November, doesn’t have preschool that day.
+Each week for about 14 months, Scarlette and Ashley made the 90-mile trip from Clinton to Stead Family Children’s Hospital for chemotherapy.
+They came on Wednesdays because Scarlette didn’t have preschool that day.

 Dickens says Scarlette’s prognosis is “excellent.”
-About 90 percent of children who develop a pilocytic astrocytoma will be long-term survivors.
-Scarlette’s most recent CT scan showed that her cancer is responding well to the treatment prescribed after surgery.
+About 90% of children who develop a pilocytic astrocytoma will be long-term survivors.

 Ashley encourages all parents to advocate for their children when something isn’t right.
 She knows Scarlette is in a better place now because she didn’t stop looking for answers.